Introducing The AnVIL Data Explorer (Beta Release)

 Step 2: Authentication

-Make sure you have completed the necessary Terra registration steps.
+Ensure you have completed the necessary Terra registration steps.

-Note for AnVIL Data Custodians: In many cases, AnVIL users that were part of data generating consortia will be granted access to workspaces that are already configured to receive data.
+Note for AnVIL Data Custodians: In many cases, AnVIL users that were part of data-generating consortia will be granted access to workspaces that are already configured to receive data.
 However, if you intend to add data to workspaces of your own, you may need to configure your own Terra Billing Project.
 For detailed instructions on setting up Billing Projects, please refer to our article on “How to set up billing in Terra.”

 Step 3: Selecting Data